Chu shogi: King castle

 The King is usually protected by hiding it behind a wall on the 2nd rank built from the two Tigers and the Elephant.
 When standing shoulder to shoulder these pieces protect each other's blind spots, making the defense hold up against a lone Lion.
 An even stronger castle results from leaving the Golds diagonally protecting the outer-most pieces of the wall, although this has the obvious disadvantage that these Golds then cannot be used for attacking, or protecting the wings of a player's camp from infestation by enemy promoting pieces.
 There is no hurry in building the castle, as it will take a long time before the opponent can fight their way through all the material that is initially in front of a player's King.

 Edges

-The left and right board edge are controlled by the battery formed by Lance and Chariot.
-Usually little can be achieved here before one somehow acquires a majority by taking out some of the opponent's pieces there from the side.
-But even if the opponent's edge would be completely annihilated, it will take an impractically long time before one can cash in on that, and promote Lance and Chariot so they can get involved on the real battle, as one would first have to get one's Pawn out of the way by walking it to promotion.
-So a majority here is more a tie breaker in case the main battle ends undecided than an immediate advantage.
+As the left and right board edges are controlled by the battery formed by the Lance and the Chariot, usually little can be achieved here before the player acquires a material advantage by capturing some of the opponent's pieces there from the sides.
+However, even if an opponent's edge is completely annihilated, it will take an impractically long time before the player can exploit that by promoting the Lance and the Chariot so they can get involved in a meaningful manner, as the Player must first move the pawn blocking the promotion.
+Hence, the edges are only used as a tie breaker in the case where the battle for the centre ends undecided.